shabib9-git/traffic-sign-tutorial/index.md

 > Tip: Each page has a short audio note.
 Add your own recording in `assets/audio/` and link it.

-**TODOs for you**
-- Add a banner image of traffic signs to `assets/images/` and reference it here.
-- Record a 60–90 sec intro MP3: `assets/audio/intro.mp3` and link with the audio tag below.

 <!-- Example audio embed (replace the src after you add your file) -->
 <audio controls src="assets/audio/intro.mp3">Your browser does not support audio.</audio>